Find Your Perfect School

 But if your phone lights up with notifications now and then, you will find it hard to focus on your current task.
 You might be tempted to check your email for the nth time in the morning.

-To avoid this, consider putting your phone on flight mode or stay offline while trying to finish a task.
+To avoid this, consider putting your phone on flight mode or staying offline while trying to finish a task.
 But since you are an online grad student, it could be easier said than done.

 The next best thing to do is to set aside time that you can devote to academic-related stuff.
 Responding to personal messages and emails can wait until later.